 Author: Sakshi Agrawal

 Let's say I have to create an account under the same organization.
 The first thing that comes to my mind is it has to be handled and looked after by a very dedicated role in Snowflake, which is orgadmin.
-For using the organization feature I have to be logged in as an orgadmin only.
+To use the organization feature, I have to be logged in as an orgadmin only.

 Let's take a look at what exactly an organization is.